-In a dispute resolution, the parties examine each of the data inputs going into the IM calculation (e.g., risk sensitivities) to find where discrepancies arise.
+In a dispute resolution, the parties examine each of the data inputs going into the IM calculation (e.g. trade population, risk sensitivities, etc.) to find where discrepancies arise.
 Once identified, both parties work to agree on what the correct inputs should be.